zef/BezierHelper/README.md

 # BezierHelper

-A Swift library that makes it easy to create (and modify) bezier paths from raw arrays of points.
+A Swift library that makes it easy to create (and modify) bezier paths from raw arrays of coordinates.

 # Features